Essomia/react-elementis/README.md

 # React Elementis

-A development are kit for React components.
+A development sandbox for custom-made React components.

 ## Features